Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-22.md

     </details>

-40. Which are benefits of using Amazon RDS over Amazon EC2 when running relational databases on AWS?
+41. Which are benefits of using Amazon RDS over Amazon EC2 when running relational databases on AWS?
 (Choose two.)
     - A. Automated backups
     - B. Schema management
     - C. Indexing of tables
     - D. Software patching
-    - E. Extract, transform, and load (ETL) management
+    - E. Extract, transform, and load (ETL) management [ETL is handled by services like AWS Glue]

     <details markdown=1><summary markdown="span">Answer</summary>